-Western Meadowlark Images and information:
+Western Meadowlark Images, Facts and Information:

 - Western Meadowlarks have yellow chests, long thin bills, brown to buff backs with intricate patterns and a black V on their chests.